Homebrew/homebrew-command-not-found/README.md

 used by Bash when you try a command that doesn’t exist.
 The function calls `brew which-formula` on your command, and if it finds a match it’ll print it to you.
 If not, you’ll get an error as expected.

-Over 4300 formulae have been imported in the database, representing more than 19900 different commands (99% of the main Homebrew repo + 69% of all official taps).